time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 This import process is at the heart of the Timelink model of data management, and here we describe it in some detail.

-### Process class mappings embedded in the XML export
+### Process CLASS mappings embedded in the XML export

 The kleio translator embeds the class mappings in the XML export.
 ```xml
 <CLASS NAME="acta" SUPER="act" TABLE="actas" GROUP="amz">
 	<ATTRIBUTE NAME="id" COLUMN="id" CLASS="id" TYPE="varchar" SIZE="64" PRECISION="0" PKEY="1" ></ATTRIBUTE>